 You can make your appointment here.

-Check to see if there is a ‘GoFundMe’ set up for healthcare workers within your community.
+Check to see if there is a ‘GoFundMe’ set up for support for nurses and other healthcare workers within your community.

 There are several GoFundMe pages online to help feed hungry nurses who are treating COVID-19 patients at healthcare facilities.
 Here are a few you can support now:

 In most states, childcare services have closed entirely until June or later.
 As a result, many healthcare workers continue to struggle to find childcare during the pandemic.
-Offering childcare services is a great way to take away some of the stress that healthcare professionals are experiencing during the COVID-19 shutdowns.
+Offering childcare services is a great way to support nurses and take away some of their stress during the COVID-19 shutdowns.

 Here is a great example: After a nursing program in Wisconsin was barred from clinicals because of the pandemic, they found a way to help their university medical center’s nurses and doctors by organizing child care.
 Do you know a nurse who needs help with childcare?

-During John Krasinski’s digital show “Some Good News,” he announced that AT&T is offering three months of free phone service to healthcare workers.
+During John Krasinski’s digital show “Some Good News,” he announced that AT&T is supporting nurses by offering three months of free phone service to healthcare workers.
 The AT&T website states:

 “Nurses and physicians already on FirstNet Mobile – Responder plan will automatically receive the three-month service credit on a smartphone or tablet line of service.
 On Monday, April 13, new subscribers are also eligible.”

-#8.
-Offer to drop off groceries and needed supplies.
+8. Offer to drop off groceries and needed supplies to show your support for nurses

 If you have a friend or neighbor in the healthcare field, ask them for their grocery list so you can pick it up while they are at work.
 That way they can get more rest on days they are at home.